-- 1. The application filed on July 12, 2019, by Colorado Pacific Railroad for authorization to change the active crossing protection from gates and flashers to passive warning signs only, at the crossing at County Road 49, near Chivington, Kiowa County, Colorado, is dismissed, without prejudice, consistent with the discussion above. - 2.
+- 1. The application filed on July 12, 2019, by Colorado Pacific Railroad for authorization to change the active crossing protection from flashers to passive warning only at the crossing on Main Street in Haswell, Kiowa County, Colorado, is dismissed, without prejudice, consistent with the discussion above. - 2.
 The 20-day period provided by § 40-6-114, C.R.S., to file applications for rehearing, reargument, or reconsideration begins on the first day after the effective date of this Decision. - 3.
 This Decision is effective on its Mailed Date.